Methods¶

 ongrid | Very Fast | Low | |

-neargrid | Medium | High | |
+neargrid | Very Fast | High | |

-weight | Fast | Very High | |
+weight | Medium | Very High |

 Descriptions¶

 This is the original algorithm proposed by Henkelman et. al. It is extremely fast, but prone to error.
 For example, it gives slightly different oxidation states for different orientations of a molecule or material.
-We recommend using it only if speed is a major concern.

-In the original code, this path is followed until a maximum is reached or a previous path is hit.
+For each point on the grid, the gradient is calculated for the 26 nearest neighbors, and the neighbor with the steepest gradient is selected as the next point in the path.
+This path is followed until a maximum is reached or a previous point in the path is hit.
 In the former case, all of the points in the path are assigned to the maximum, and in the latter they are assigned to the same maximum as the colliding path.

 Reference